UW-Madison-ACI/workshops/carpentries.md

 ---
 layout: page
-title: Software and Data Carpentry
+title: The Carpentries
-subtitle: More information on the international organizations, Software and Data Carpentry
+subtitle: More information on the international organization, The Carpentries
 ---

-To learn more about Software and Data Carpentry, see each organization's website:

 * [Data Carpentry](http://www.datacarpentry.org/)
 * [Software Carpentry](https://software-carpentry.org/)